ZeeshanMukhtar1/Textify/Readme.md

 ### Live Demo

-To see a live demo of Textify in action, [visit this](https://zeeshanmukhtar1.github.io/Textify/) and try out its features for yourself.
+To see how Textify works, just click on [ this link](https://zeeshanmukhtar1.github.io/Textify/).
+It's a hands-on way to try out Textify and explore what it can do for you.